 Five Early Symptoms of Kidney Cancer

-When kidney cancer first develops, it usually causes very minor symptoms.
-Stomach pain and fatigue, which are among the most common issues, are often attributed to other, less serious conditions.
-As kidney tumors become larger, however, they can cause more distinct complications as they place pressure on organs in the abdomen.
+When kidney cancer first develops, it usually causes no symptoms.
+For tumors of sufficient size you may experience symptoms such as: stomach pain, fatigue, blood in the urine and back pain.
+As kidney tumors become larger they can cause more distinct complications as they place pressure on organs in the abdomen.

 Additional warning signs of kidney cancer